Michael-Kowata/Michael-Kowata.github.io/README.md

-# This is a basic personal website that I made when learning HTML.
+# This is a basic personal website that I made when I learned HTML.